 by: Lin-Manuel Miranda and Jeremy McCarter

-The libretto of the Grammy-, Tony- and Pulitzer Prize-winning musical, annotated by its creator, along with backstage photos, a production history and interviews with the cast.
+The libretto of the award-winning musical, with backstage photos, a production history and interviews with the cast.

 BETWEEN THE WORLD AND ME